DD7-13/DD7-13/README.md

 - 👋 Hi, I’m @DD7-13
 - 👀 I’m interested in .NET, C#, Unity
-- 🌱 I’m currently learning .NET, Unity
+- 🌱 I’m currently learning .NET, MAUI

 <!---
 DD7-13/DD7-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.